Continuing Education Activity

 As mentioned previously, cystic hygromas are most commonly found in the posterior triangle of the neck, although they may occur at any anatomical site.
 On examination, cystic hygromas are soft, fluctuate, and freely mobile, and they transilluminate well.
 They are typically non-pulsatile and increase in size with coughing and crying.

 They can vary in size, ranging from 1-30cm in diameter.
 The skin overlying the cystic hygroma is often normal, and they are usually painless on palpation.
 They may be unilateral or bilateral.
 An infected cystic hygroma is likely to present in a similar fashion; however, they may be exquisitely tender and have erythematous skin overlying them.

 Bedside investigations such as basic observations and routine blood tests are likely to be unremarkable in the case of a benign, non-infected cystic hygroma.
 If the patient has developed an abscess, this may cause a raised white cell count with raised inflammatory markers.
-Aspiration of the lump in combination with imaging is the gold standard of diagnosing cystic hygromas.
+Aspiration of the lump in combination with imaging is the gold standard for diagnosing cystic hygromas.

 Various imaging modalities like ultrasonography, computerized tomography, or magnetic resonance imaging are used to confirm the diagnosis.
 Ultrasonography is the least invasive of all and typically shows multicystic lesions with internal septations.
 CT and MRI can be helpful in delineating the lesion further and for planning surgery as they help to illustrate the involvement and proximity to neighboring structures.
-Aspiration is likely to produce serous, serosanguinous or straw-colored fluid.
+Aspiration is likely to produce serous, serosanguinous, or straw-colored fluid.

 Occasionally karyotyping might be done in case of any doubt of chromosomal disorder.